mbid/mbid.github.io/posts/type-checking-with-eqlog-types/index.md

 The disjoint range property means that types obtained using different type constructors do not agree.
 In our case, this means for example that the `boolean` type is different from the `string` type, and that the `void` type is different from all function types.
 Injectivity is only relevant for type constructors with arguments (so no type constants such as `number`).
-For our toy language, injectivity thus only applies to function types, where it says that if two functions types are equal, then they must have the same domain types and the same codomain types.
+For our toy language, injectivity thus only applies to function types, where it says that if two function types are equal, then they must have the same domain types and the same codomain types.

-Evaluation of our Eqlog program can currently not violate these properties, but this will change in the next posts due to typing constraints on expression or variables.
+Evaluation of our Eqlog program can currently not violate these properties, but this will change in later posts due to typing constraints on expression or variables.
 For example, we will enforce that the type of a variable that is used as condition for an `if` statement must be of type `boolean`, and that it must also be of type `string` if it is initialized with a string literal.
 We enforce these constraints by imposing equalities on the `ExprType` of expressions, which by the functionality axioms can lead to a violation of the disjoint range or injectivity properties.
 These violations only happen for ill-typed programs, so our type checker should report a type error in these situations.